Acting (M.F.A. and Certificate)

 Anti-Racist Theater Practice Requirement

-Acting students are required to enroll in DRAM 863b, Anti-Racist Rehearsal Coordinator (ARC) Fundamentals I, in order to fulfill the School’s anti-racist theater practice requirement.
+Acting students are required to enroll in DRAM 863b, Principles of Anti-Racist Theater, in order to fulfill the School’s anti-racist theater practice requirement.
 Combined with the prerequisite workshop, Everyday Justice: Anti-Racism as Daily Practice, this course offers vital strategies for the lifelong development of individual and communal anti-racist practice.

 Theater History Requirement